What enables Currenge offering better rates than a bank branch, converting your money, integrally with a transfer?

 Now, take the higher rate of 1.2408 and divide it by the lower one, which is 1.2137.
 The result is 1.0222 reflects the full ‘spread’ between the Bid and Ask.
 The hidden cost you are charged is half this spread, which is 1.1%.
 To this you may have to add a conversion fee and also possibly a fee for receiving foreign currency in your bank account.

-On the other hand, Currenge offers you, combined with its transfer service, FX rates prevailing in bank head office, or even better rates, plus its conversion fee of 0.1% (elaboration on the Currenge pricing page), and money transfer fees relevant for Currenge handling your conversion.
+On the other hand, Currenge offers you, combined with its transfer service, FX rates prevailing in bank head office, or even better rates, plus its conversion fee of 0.1% with a $20 minimum (please see an elaboration on the Currenge pricing page), and money transfer fees relevant for Currenge handling your conversion.
 These Currenge FX rates are usually based on narrow spreads as low as 0.1%.